• 1.21 Lawrence Stenhouse Building

 Key Research Interests

-My research focuses on the intersections of gender, sexuality, health, identities, body image, education and sporting issues for both adults and youth populations.
-My current research interests include the negotiation of gender and sexuality in a range of sporting, leisure, and educational contexts.
+My research focuses on the intersections of gender and sexuality diversity, health, identities, body image, mental health, wellbeing, education, and sporting issues for both adults and youth populations.
+My current research interests includes the negotiation of gender and sexuality in a range of sporting, leisure, and educational contexts including teacher training.

-I also have experience of working in the Child Protection in Sport and teacher education fields having conducted projects in football in the UK and about teacher training in Aus.
+I also have experience of working in the Child Protection in Sport and teacher education fields having conducted projects in football in the UK and about teacher training in Australia.

-Projects undertaken in Australia investigated the experiences of LGBTQ+ pre-service teachers in New South Wales exploring the ways in which trainee teachers negotiate and mange their sexual identities in preparing to teach in both primary and secondary school settings.
+Previous projects undertaken in Australia investigated the experiences of LGBTQ+ pre-service teachers in New South Wales exploring the ways in which trainee teachers negotiate and manage their sexual identities in preparing to teach in both primary and secondary school settings.

 Another project focused on the 'self-representation of Australian female and male athletes', studying the impact of photographic representations of the sporting body on meanings of sporting identity for adult and youth sport participants.